 Dr. Shank is both highly skilled in providing exceptional dentistry and in treating patients gently and with compassion.
 His commitment to comprehensive patient care is apparent from your very first visit.

-TMJ Treatment in Indianapolis
+TMJ Treatment in Perry Township

 Jaw pain can negatively affect your quality of life.
 Millions of Americans suffer from temporomandibular joint disorders (often referred to as TMJ or TMJD) and unnecessarily endure the uncomfortable consequences that accompany it.